 As a performance poet, Deanna appeared with Kaie Kellough & Margaret Christakos in Klara du Plessis' Deep Curation series in Fall 2019.
 Her poetry/sound band Cloud Circuit launched its début recording (Archive Officielle Publications) in Spring 2020.

 Deanna is a frequent judge of Poetry In Voice recitations, former curator of the Atwater Poetry Project, & a recent graduate of Concordia University's MA in creative writing.

 In junior high I was huge music fan (still am.)
 After copying out dozens of song lyrics by my favourite artists, I realized I could do the same by writing poetry.
 While I wasn't a great student at the time, I always did well in English and writing poetry helped me.
 It was a way to express myself and to get through the difficult times.
 It was satisfying to play with words, images, and ideas on the page and to create.

 I stopped writing poetry in my late teens and turned to music and art journalism.
 After moving to Montréal from Winnipeg, I returned to poetry.
 The same things I first found appealing were still there and it freed me from the constrains of journalism.
 It was fun!
 When I became comfortable writing and speaking about poetry is when I started to identify as a poet.
 I believe we all have poetry within.

-The job of the poet is to honour the particular ideas, feelings, or gestures that compel them as artist and as witness to their own moment in time.
+The job of the poet is to honour the particular ideas, feelings, or gestures that compel them as witness to their own moment in time.